debangeedas/HER/README.md

-# HUR Hormonal Health App
+# HER Hormonal Health App

 A React web app that educates users about the four hormonal phases and provides personalized routines and tips.
 This app includes a step-by-step onboarding flow to create a personalized profile for each user based on their menstrual cycle, lifestyle, and preferences.